ccampo133/slack-space-bot/README.md

 # Slack Space Bot
 [![Build Status](https://travis-ci.org/ccampo133/slack-spacebot.svg?branch=master)](https://travis-ci.org/ccampo133/slack-spacebot)

 A python Slack bot that posts cool stuff about space.
-Right now it only does [APOD](http://apod.nasa.gov/apod/astropix.html).
-Maybe it will do more in the future (hopefully!).
+As of now, it can post the APOD, give the current position of the ISS, report on the Martian weather, and mimic HAL 9000!

 SpaceBot is built and tested on Python 2.6, 2.7, 3.2, 3.3, 3.4, and the current nightly Python build.